mpcsb/testing_branch/_pages/drafts/2021-05-28-Modelling_opportunities.md

   {{ fig_img | markdownify | remove: "<p>" | remove: "</p>" }}
 </figure>

+The key point that we can take from the simulations is that adding a 20% discount on top of the previous offer will gain all of the opportunities.
+More than that is essentially losing money.

-The same exercise can be executed to assess ideal increases to unit prices.
+The same exercise can be executed to assess ideal increases to unit prices and analyze the tradeoff between revenue and declined offers in a principled manner.
-Here we can see the amount of offers lost as we keep raising the prices — sales reps could use this to increase prices just below what would lose an offer, or to maximize sales (if you're able to sell for 3x the base price, less business could be acceptable).
+Here we can see the amount of offers lost as we keep raising the prices — sales reps could use this to increase prices just below what would lose an offer, or to maximize profit (if you're able to sell for 3x the base price, less business could be acceptable).

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/bayesian_simulation/mark-up.png" | relative_url }})